open-power/snap/README.md

 ```
 Then, for every commit, use `git commit -s` to add the "signed-off by ..." message.

 The master branch is protected.
 You can no longer commit directly into the master branch.
 To contribute changes, please create a branch, make the changes there and issue a pull request.
-Pull requests to merge into the master branch must be reviewed before they can be released.

 By default the git repository is read-only.
 Users can fork the donut repository, make the changes there and issue a pull request.
+Pull requests to merge into the master branch must be reviewed before they will be merged.